vaguecoder/Amazon-Scraper-Collector/README.md

 }
 ```

-Few of the Amazon page URLs that were useful during the development of this project are saved in [/scraper-api/List of Sample URLs.txt](https://github.com/VagueCoder/Amazon-Scraper-and-Collector-Using-Go-REST-API/scraper-api/List%20of%20Sample%20URLs.txt).
-You may use the same (if functional by the time) or similar ones for reference.
+That is just a sample URL by the time of development of this project.
+Use any page of Amazon that has only 1 product in it to make sure the prices and details won't collide.

 Sample Output:
 ```